 Is it Safe to Run?

-If you’re new to running and wondering if it is safe to run with your period then it absolutely is (unless medically advised otherwise).
+If you’re new to running and wondering if running with your period is safe, then it absolutely is (unless medically advised otherwise).
 In fact, it’s good for you.
 As long as you are comfortable with a tampon or cup (pads really chafe) then go for it.
 Obviously be mindful that if you are running long, you may experience leakage.
 Just wear appropriate clothing.
 You can get period underwear (I can’t endorse this as I have never tried it but some people rate it and these ones pictured below have lots of good reviews).

 Running with your period is ok as long as you feel ok.
 There will be times when you just can’t face it and you may want to switch out your hard efforts or long runs on the heaviest days of your cycle.
 Just go with the flow (and I apologise for the unintended pun).